AR : The Superpower Your Brand Needs

 AR turns your brand from Clark Kent to Superman

-An average print ad, poster or an in-store signage can be taken to the next level with a more tech-forward approach.
+An average print ad, poster, or in-store signage can be taken to the next level with a more tech-forward approach.
 With the 3D poster or object, you’re not just looking at an object, you’re actually interacting with it.

 Pepsi, a global food and beverage brand infused AR in their marketing campaigns to drive brand awareness.
 To promote the Pepsi Max drink, they displayed poster ads at a bus stop in London.
 They weren’t your typical poster ads.
 They were AR-powered immersive ads which created a sci-fi illusion for people, entertaining them while marketing their product.
 Which proved to be a lot more interesting and interactive than normal ads.